Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Do you have favorite places or activities in Iceland you want to recommend to my readers?

 Personally, my favorite place is the Westman Islands.
 It is a small fishing town on Heimaey, the largest island in an archipelago off the south coast of Iceland.
-The Westman islands are famous for the birth of a new volcano in 1973.
+The Westman Islands are famous for the birth of a new volcano in 1973.
 It erupted out of a farmer’s field in the middle of the night.
 The eruption engulfed a good chunk of the town under lava and the rest under ash.
 The ash was removed.
-However, lava ruins everything in its wake and is still there.
+However, lava destroys everything in its wake and remains.
 A house or two sticks out of the jagged wall at its boundaries.
 But the view from the island is fantastic as the surrounding ocean is littered with smaller islands that rise high out of the sea, themselves remnants of ancient eruptions common in the area.
 But if you are visiting Iceland for the first time and don’t fancy a ferry ride, you cannot go wrong with the south coast.
 It is a must-see.

-Favorite waterfalls, beaches and waterfalls
+Favorite waterfalls, beaches, and waterfalls

 There you can experience waterfalls (my favorite is Gljúfrabúi -closely followed by its next-door neighbor Seljalandsfoss, Geysir and Strokkur in Haukadalur (on the way, although not exactly on the south coast), black beach Reynisfjara (do not get sucked away by the creeper waves), glacial lagoon Jökulsárlón and mystical Stokksnes and Vestrahorn.